rputman0/AnimationPractice/README.md

 # AnimationPractice

+**Pentagon.py <br/>**
+Given give five inputs from the user's mouse click, this program create  a polygon.

 **BouncingSquare.py <br />**
 This program creates a square in a random position, and moves it within the screen.  <br />
 The square changes into a random colour when it hits a wall, and changes direction. <br />